DrawZeroPoint/RoTools/README.md

 ## Note

-### Simultaneously execution
+### Simultaneous execution

-The python version MoveItServer do not support simultaneously execution.
-To perform such function, you need to directly send goal to the controller client.
+The MoveIt Python Server does not support simultaneously execution for multiple end-effectors.
-The `roport_control_server` serves for this purpose.
+To circumvent this, you can use the MoveIt CPP Server instead.